PrincetonACM/princetonacm.github.io/README.md

 1. Commit your changes to the repository using the usual `git add`, `git commit`, and `git push` commands.
 2. Run `rake generate` from the home directory of your repository.
 Note that you may need to first install some packages, so run `bundle install` if this is the case.
 3. Run `rake publish`.
-Then do a full refresh of [princetonacm.github.io](https://princetonacm.github.io) to see your changes reflected!
+Then do a full refresh of [princetonacm.github.io](https://princetonacm.github.io).
+   (Note: be patient; you may have to wait a few moments to see your changes reflected.)